 The greenhouse gas emissions analysis includes scope 1, 2 and 3 emissions (where available).
-The Trustee has excluded the private equity (c.0.5%) and infrastructure (c.0.1%) mandates due to lack of available data.
+The Trustee has excluded the private equity (c.0.6% of total assets) and infrastructure (c.0.1% of total assets) mandates due to lack of available data.

 Data coverage numbers are as provided by the managers.
 In some cases, managers have provided the split between reported and estimated (see appendix for further detail).
-For secured finance and LDI, coverage is currently low.
-For LDI, emissions metrics were not available for gilt exposure and only covers cash fund holdings.
+For secured finance coverage is currently low.
 Across the other portfolios, the Trustee understands that missing or estimated data can have an impact upon investment decision making.
 The Trustee is working with its investment managers to improve quality and coverage over time and will be reactive to such changes.
 The Trustee is working with its investment consultant to stay abreast of emerging net zero and carbon metric methodologies as well.